rollup/rollup/docs/05-plugin-development.md

 This allows you to inspect the final content of modules before deciding how to resolve them in the [`resolveId`](guide/en/#resolveid) hook and e.g. resolve to a proxy module instead.
 If the module becomes part of the graph later, there is no additional overhead from using this context function as the module will not be parsed again.
 The signature allows you to directly pass the return value of [`this.resolve`](guide/en/#thisresolve) to this function as long as it is neither `null` nor external.

 The returned promise will resolve once the module has been fully transformed and parsed but before any imports have been resolved.
-That means that the resulting `ModuleInfo` will have empty `importedIds` and `dynamicallyImportedIds`.
+That means that the resulting `ModuleInfo` will have empty `importedIds`, `dynamicallyImportedIds`, `importedIdResolutions` and `dynamicallyImportedIdResolutions`.
 This helps to avoid deadlock situations when awaiting `this.load` in a `resolveId` hook.
 If you are interested in `importedIds` and `dynamicallyImportedIds`, you should implement a `moduleParsed` hook.

 Note that with regard to the `moduleSideEffects`, `syntheticNamedExports` and `meta` options, the same restrictions apply as for the `resolveId` hook: Their values only have an effect if the module has not been loaded yet.
 Thus, it is very important to use `this.resolve` first to find out if any plugins want to set special values for these options in their `resolveId` hook, and pass these options on to `this.load` if appropriate.
 The example below showcases how this can be handled to add a proxy module for modules containing a special code comment: